-- Proper brushing technique not only reduces plaque build-up, but it also helps to massage gums, lowering inflammation and infection.
+- Proper brushing technique not only reduces plaque build-up, but also helps to massage gums, lowering inflammation and infection.
 To get the most out of your brushing routine, your bristles should be at a 45° angle from your gumline, ensuring contact on your gum tissue and teeth.
 Brush away from the gum line in a rolling motion downwards 2-3 times for each tooth touched.

 - As you age, your enamel will become thinner revealing the yellow dentin layer beneath.
 This does NOT mean you aren’t brushing properly.
 It is the natural progression of our teeth as we age.

 - Only a fraction of your mouth is your teeth.
 Adding mouthwash to your oral care routine helps to reduce mouth bacteria found on your tongue, cheeks, and gums!

 Education surrounding dental health is always evolving as we uncover more and more about our mouth’s role in our greater health.

 Because of this, we as dentists are always learning too!
 For more resources on your child’s oral health and hygiene, head over to our blog or FAQ page, filled with learning material for parents and your little one.